I’m a bit of a coward. With many of my recipes, I take one glance and think, “Nope. Too hard. I don’t have time for that.”

-But with my BreadByTheHour blog, I’ve learned to be a bit more adventurous in my baking.
+But I’ve learned to be a bit more adventurous in my baking.
 Bread-venturous, I suppose.
-I saw this recipe and thought that it would be a fun challenge to tackle.
+I saw this no knead artisan-style sourdough bread recipe and thought that it would be a fun challenge to tackle.
 And if I failed, I could share the awful experience with everyone and laugh at how bad my bread turned out.

 Funnily enough, I nailed this recipe the first time around.

 Or I think I nailed it.

 I’m not an artisan baker, so I wouldn’t be able to tell you if the slice below was over-proofed or under-proofed or poorly made.
 But I can tell you that it was delicious.

 If you want a picture-perfect bread that you can share on Instagram and Facebook, or if you simply want to take your sourdough to the next level, give this no knead artisan-style sourdough bread recipe a try over the weekend.

 Rise time: 18 Hours to 34 1/2 Hours

 Total time: Approximately 20 Hours to 35 Hours

 For simplicity, I’ve broken this no knead artisan-style sourdough bread recipe into two parts.
 The first part is the leaven, which you’ll prepare the night before you start baking.

 - 700 Grams (5 1/2 Cups) All-Purpose Flour